 Right now, it is trained according to the proximity of the positions of the cards chosen to the winning positions available.
 The reward function depends on the closeness of the chosen cards to a winning position.

-Idea 2: First Solve Phase 2 First Approach.
+Idea 2: First Solve Phase 2 .

 This Idea requires that we have an agent which has mastered the next phase (Phase 2) of the game (which is not yet discussed, However), assume that we have an agent, which can play the game well given its suit and the opponents suits at any position of the board.
 If we have such an agent which can give us an appropriate Q-Values for any given State.
 We can then choose a suit for any given position by considering the Q-Values for all the valid suits in that position and picking the one which has the maximum Q-Value, since the higher the Q-Value the better the next state is for us to win.